app-generator/docs-old/samples/django/api-server-sample.md

 > cURL usage

-Let's edit information about the user and check a session using cURL.&#x20;
+Let's edit information about the user and check a session using cURL.

 > **Check Session**- `api/users/checkSession`